-As Nantucket enters phase three of reopening, our restaurants are beginning to look a little more European.
+As Nantucket is now in phase three of a four-phase reopening plan, our restaurants are looking a little more European.
 Tables and chairs are spilling out onto the cobblestone streets and seashell driveways throughout the island, as al fresco dining becomes the new normal.
 Our creative business owners are finding some incredible, and often unexpected, ways to utilize all of their space.

 What Black Eyed Susan’s patio lacks in size, it more than makes up for in ambiance.
 Their cozy little nook hits all of the classic Nantucket design boxes: weathered shingles, climbing plants, and old red brick.